Battles of Bergisel

-The Battles of Bergisel were four battles fought between Tyrolese civilian militiamen and a contingent of Austrian government troops and the military forces of Emperor Napoleon I of France and King of Kingdom of Bavaria against at the Bergisel hill near Innsbruck.
+The Battles of Bergisel were four battles fought between Tyrolese civilian militiamen and a contingent of Austrian government troops and the military forces of Emperor Napoleon I of France and the Kingdom of Bavaria at the Bergisel hill near Innsbruck.
 The battles, which occurred on 25 May, 29 May, 13 August, and 1 November 1809, were part of the Tyrolean Rebellion and the War of the Fifth Coalition.

 The Tyrolean civilian forces, loyal to Austria, were led by militia commander Andreas Hofer, Josef Speckbacher, Peter Mayr, Capuchin Father Joachim Haspinger, and Major Martin Teimer.
 The Bavarians were led by French Marshal François Joseph Lefebvre, and Bavarian Generals Bernhard Erasmus von Deroy and Karl Philipp von Wrede.
 After being driven from Innsbruck at the start of the revolt, the Bavarians twice reoccupied the city and were chased out again.
 After the final battle in November, the rebellion was suppressed.

 Background

 After his humiliating defeat of the Austrian Empire in the War of the Third Coalition, Napoleon transferred the County of Tyrol to Bavaria.
 When the new rulers imposed conscription and Bavarian legal codes on the territory, they flouted ancient Tyrolean social, military and religious rights.
-Furthermore the Bavarian king did order a compulsory vaccination programme concerning smallpox, which was by the Tyrolean being seen as blasphemy.
+Furthermore the Bavarian king ordered a compulsory vaccination program concerning smallpox, which the Tyroleans saw as blasphemy.
 Before the outbreak of the War of the Fifth Coalition, Austrian agents circulated in the Tyrol to take advantage of the existing tensions.
-When Archduke Charles, Duke of Teschen invaded Bavaria on 10 April 1809, the Tyrol militia did decide to revolt.
+When Archduke Charles, Duke of Teschen invaded Bavaria on 10 April 1809, the Tyrol militia decided to revolt.